Rasic2/gvasp/docs/source/functions/plot/band.rst

    :maxdepth: 2
    :caption: Contents:

-For the band structure, one can use :program:`QVasp` to plot it, just run the command:
+For the band structure, one can use :program:`GVasp` to plot it, just run the command:

 .. code-block:: bash

-    QVasp plot band -j plot.json --save
+    gvasp plot band -j plot.json --save

 then, one may obtain the :file:`figure.svg` which plot the band structure.